-Most often, I think you’ll see a lot of papers associate this with SQL based warehouses as well.
-So, Snowflake, if you will, where you have a SQL based interface, heavily rooted in a really nicely, well defined data model.
+Most often, I think you’ll see a lot of papers associate this with SQL-based warehouses as well.
+So, Snowflake, if you will, where you have a SQL-based interface, heavily rooted in a really nice, well-defined data model.
 Where you see data lakes, this comes into the idea, and the notion that, get the data first, then declare the intent.
 And so, let’s just focus on getting data first.
 And that data may be unstructured.
-It it itself may be structured, but we don’t know the structure of it.
+It itself may be structured, but we don’t know the structure of it.
 And, we don’t necessarily know the particular context that we want to use it in yet.

 John Riewerts (31:45):

 So, it’s the recognition that data is ugly, and let’s embrace it, instead of hide from it.
 And so, I think that’s where data lakes tend to live, is this idea that I don’t want to say Wild Wild West, but it is the idea of democratizing different data sets for use.
 Some of which may be structured, some of which may have a little bit more of a data model, and some of which may have a little bit less of a data model.
 I think also, too, that you see is the flexibility in the use cases.